gemesa/password-vault/README.md

 # password-vault

-Simple iOS and macOS password vault.
+Simple iOS and macOS password vault with components in both Swift and Objective-C to gain a better understanding of both languages.

 ## Features

-- Apple Keychain integration for managing the vault password
+- Apple Keychain integration for managing the vault password (Swift)
-- Basic vault password validation
+- Basic vault password validation (Objective-C)

 ## TODO